grafana/thema/docs/go-mapping.md

     }
 }

-// LineageShip constructs a Go handle representing the Ship lineage. func LineageShip(lib thema.Library) (thema.Lineage, error) {
+// ShipLineage constructs a Go handle representing the Ship lineage. func ShipLineage(lib thema.Library) (thema.Lineage, error) {
     linval, err := loadLineage(lib)
     if err != nil {
         return nil, err
     }
     return thema.BindLineage(linval, lib)
 }
-var _ thema.LineageFactory = LineageShip // Ensure our factory fulfills the type
+var _ thema.LineageFactory = ShipLineage // Ensure our factory fulfills the type
 ```

-Well, that was anticlimatic. `thema.BindLineage()` did all the work!
+That was anticlimatic. `thema.BindLineage()` did all the work!

 But that's the point: as the author of the `Ship` lineage, we want to offer it up as an instance of the Go `Lineage` type.
-Consumers of `LineageShip()` want certainty that the return value faithfully upholds the guarantees that Thema promises about lineages in general.
+Consumers of `ShipLineage()` want certainty that the return value faithfully upholds the Thema's general guarantees around lineages.
 If Thema authors were forced to make a lot of choices in their lineage factorys, it would introduce room for error in the delivery of those guarantees.
 Instead, responsibility for verification is delegated[^cuevalidity] to `BindLineage()`.

 So, to check whether our `Ship` lineage is valid, all we have to do check the `error` return of our lineage factory.
 A trivial test is sufficient[^panic]: